informatics-isi-edu/hatrac/REST-API.md

     GET /namespace_path/object_name;upload
     Host: authority_name

-where the successful response is:
+where the successful response is a JSON array of job URLs:

     200 OK
     Content-Type: application/json
     Content-Length: N

-    ["/namespace_path/object_name;upload/job_id", ...]
+    ["/hatrac/namespace_path/object_name;upload/job_id", ...]

-If the `text/uri-list` content-type is negotiated, the response will include URLs for each job including the Hatrac service prefix:
+If the `text/uri-list` content-type is negotiated, the response will be a whitespace separated list of job URLs:

     200 OK
 	Content-Type: text/uri-list